Terms and Conditions (Charter Contract Conditions)

 Payment, cancellation, non-appearance of charterer

-- The commission of the charter price at the given amount is due when signing the contract.
+- The advance payment of the charter price is due in the stated amount upon conclusion of the contract within ten (10) days at the latest.
 The rest – if not stated differently in the charter contract – is due six weeks in advance of the start of the sailing trip.
 The receipt of payment is due to the stated date.

 - To confirm the receipt of the complete payment of the charter, the charter operator will send the charterer the so called „board pass“ (voucher).